ordovician/AVRprojects/fischercontroller/project.md

 I am buying my [motor driver modules][motodriver] from [electrokit][electrokit] in Sweden (since I live in Norway that is convenient.)

+# Actual Design

+The document *"L298 Dual H-Bridge Motor Driver datasheet"* describes the inputs and outputs of the motor controller. *"fischer-controller"* Omni Graffle document describes a plexiglas board onto which the two motor controllers, arduino and input/output sockets are placed.
+The inputs and outputs sockets are compatible with fischertechnik plugs.

+They are placed on a smaller 75x125 mm board kept high above main board with 20 mm screws.
+That leaves room for attaching cables to the fischertechnik sockets from below.

+**Part list:**

+* Plexiglas 300x200x2 mm
+* 4 screws 3 mm diameter and 20 mm length.
+Attaching fischertechnik plugs.
+* 12 screws 3 mm diameter.
+For attaching PCB boards.
+* 2 motor controllers.
+L298 Dual H-Bridge Motor Driver.
+* 1 arduino UNO
+* 1 10 K potentiometer
+* 1 On / Off button

 [motodriver]: http://www.electrokit.com/motordrivare-l298-dubbel-hbrygga.49762 "Dual  full-bridge motor driver"
 [electrokit]: http://www.electrokit.com "Electro:kit"